Error-331/code_tests/docs/bible/quotes.md

 **(Matthew 18:3 KJV)**

+*"Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven."*

+**(Matthew 7:21 KJV)**

 ### Family, kids, etc.

 *"For it is written, Rejoice, thou barren that bearest not; break forth and cry, thou that travailest not: for the desolate hath many more children than she which